VertaAI/modeldb/client/verta/docs/verta.rst

 ===========================

 The first step to enable operationalization of ML models is to make them reproducible and associate governance data with them.
-Verta's open-source |ModelDB repo|
+Verta's open-source |ModelDB|
 component is the only system to provide full model versioning and reproducibility along with a rich metadata system.